Mounjaro is considered safe for people who are eligible to be prescribed it. But here’s what you should know about its potential side effects.

 - Injection site reactions like irritation, itching and bruising.

-Consuming a healthy diet (including regular small meals, and lots of water) can help to minimise GI problems.
+Consuming a healthy diet (including regular small meals, and lots of water) and avoiding trigger foods that can worsen side effects can help to minimise GI problems.

 Serious risks